w9n/garden/docs/README.md

 ### Status

 The project is in _early alpha_ (or developer preview, if you prefer).
-This means APIs may well change (not drastically, but still), overall stability will improve and platform support is still limited.
+This means APIs may well change (not drastically, but still), overall stability will improve and support for remote environments is still limited.

 All that said, Garden can already be highly useful if the following applies to you: